lowkangxuan/lowkangxuan.github.io/src/projects/unity-duplicate-special-tool/index.md

 - Support for all 3 Transforms: `Position`, `Rotation`, `Scale`
 - Displays holographic mesh if the selected gameObject has a mesh

-## Development Process
+## Breakdown
 The starting development process of this tool took me about over a week to complete, with additional features taking about 2 more weeks or so.
+I will be going through most of the code for the tool itself below with explainations as to how certain of these codes work.

 ### Initialization
 I first included the namespace `UnityEditor` and inherited my script from `EditorWindow` instead of the default `MonoBehaviour`.